 Why we picked the LG Wallpaper TV

-If you’ve got pockets deep enough and a wall wide enough, the LG Signature OLED 65W7P W7 “wallpaper” TV will make for a jaw-dropping center piece to any home theater.
-The TV’s “wallpaper” alias comes from the extremely thin form factor of the screen, which is a ludicrous 2.57mm thin, looking more like piece of fine art than a television.
-What’s more, the TV presents the best picture quality of any TV currently available, regardless of the ultra-cool form factor.
-Alongside brilliantly rendered 4K Ultra HD resolution, the TV supports all major HDR formats meaning it’s as future proof as it gets right now and ready to display the very best array of colors, contrast, and picture resolution on the market.
+If you’ve got pockets deep enough and a wall wide enough, the LG Signature OLED 65W7P W7 “wallpaper” TV will make for a jaw-dropping centerpiece to any home theater.
+The TV’s “wallpaper” alias comes from the extremely thin form factor of the screen, which is a ludicrous 2.57mm thin, which makes it look more like piece of fine art than a television.
+What’s more, the TV offers the best picture quality of any TV currently available, regardless of the ultra-cool form factor.
+Alongside brilliantly rendered 4K Ultra HD resolution, the TV supports all major HDR formats, meaning it’s as future-proof as it gets right now, and ready to display the very best array of colors, contrast, and picture resolution on the market.

 How did LG make the TV so slim?
 Instead of storing the processing components behind the screen, the guts of the 65W7P W7 reside in the included (and required) soundbar.
-Admittedly this makes for a larger than average soundbar that needs some serious shelf space.
+Admittedly, this makes for a larger than average soundbar that needs some serious shelf space.
 However, the sound quality makes up for it’s large footprint.
-This minor gripe aside (and the obvious concession that this is going to set you back a cool $8,000), there isn’t a more impressive display on the market.
+Put this minor gripe aside (and the obvious concession that this is going to set you back a cool $8,000), because there isn’t a more impressive display on the market.

 How we test